Options Comparison

 Traditional Adversarial Litigation Process

 Traditionally, one party serves the other with legal documents that ask for everything that a court could possibly award.
 The other party responds with a counter-suit, asking for the same awards from the court.
-The attorneys then begin the discovery process to find out about the couple’s assets as well as custody and support issues.
+The attorneys then begin the discovery process to find out about the couple’s assets, as well as custody and support issues.
 The attorneys use formal court procedures such as written questions answered under oath (interrogatories), oral questions answered under oath in front of a court reporter (depositions), and subpoenas (use of the court’s power to obtain documents from third parties).

 Both parties, through their attorneys, file their respective documents then wait for a series of court hearings to move the case forward over a period of months or even years.
 Attorneys contact their clients as necessary, and usually send them voluminous copies of all the documents they file and obtain.

 During this process, the attorneys negotiate with each other in an attempt to reach a settlement.
-This type of negotiation is a process that is often lengthy, and can be bitter and filled with “win-lose” proposals.
-However gently done, the threat of going to trial if the process breaks down is always present.
+This type of negotiation is a process that is often lengthy and can be bitter and filled with “win-lose” proposals.
+However gently done, the threat of going to trial, if the process breaks down is always present.
 As the case moves closer to trial, the pressure to settle at these pre-trial conferences and hearings intensifies.
 Decisions are sometimes made under dreadful pressure.
 For all of these reasons and more, most divorcing couples do not want to end up in trial.

 An actual trial before a judge is truly the last resort for couples who are so entrenched in their positions that compromise is impossible.
 Typically, only 2% of litigated divorce cases actually go to trial because the case is typically settled “on the courthouse steps.”
 Unfortunately, this usually occurs only after the parties and their children have incurred substantial financial and emotional costs.
 Almost no one wants their future, the future of their children, or their property rights determined by a stranger.

-In a trial each spouse’s attorney argues their client’s position on the disputed issues.
-Witnesses, (including family members, friends, teachers, child care workers and others), may be called, and experts may be brought in by each side to give opinions about child custody arrangements or to value property.
+In a trial, each spouse’s attorney argues their client’s position on the disputed issues.
+Witnesses, (including family members, friends, teachers, child care workers and others), may be called and experts may be brought in by each side to give opinions about child custody arrangements or to value property.

 It may be helpful to actually sit in on a court session conducted by your divorce judge.
 Then you can decide if you wish him/her to make critical decisions involving your future.